 Working as a travel nurse is one of the premiere ways to maximize earnings as an RN, but some reports warn providers to be wary of the locations you may land.
 According to HPC, many states including the likes of New York, Ohio, and more may face nursing “surpluses” during this same time frame.

 In essence, this phenomenon occurs when states are on the opposite end of this issue– having too much talent in-state and thus not being able to offer as much to available candidates.
-No to say there won’t be work, as facilities will always have a need for someone to step in, but some states are projected to be better positioned for offering temporary positions.
+No to say there won’t be work, as facilities will always have a need for someone to step in, but some states and facility locations (rural vs urban) are projected to be better positioned for offering temporary positions.

 California for example, is set to fall nearly 50,000 nurses short of their predicted 2030 demand.
 This type of deficit means travel RNs would likely be more welcomed by the state, as opposed to in Florida where they’re expected to receive about 50,000 more nurses than necessary by 2030.